-All costs, service fees and applicable discounts, which are approved by the Board are applied equally to all similarly situated participants.
+All costs, service fees and applicable discounts, which are approved by the DDRS Board, are applied equally to all similarly situated participants.

 All participants will be notified of changes to fees by the "Important Notice" posted on the DDRS website.
-Regulation 15 of the SFTRR requires all services of and all products that may be reported to DDRS as well as all applicable fees and charges to be made available upon request or published in a manner that is accessible.
+All services of and all products that may be reported to DDRS as well as all applicable fees and charges to be made available upon request or published in a manner that is accessible 19.
 DDRS has published the relevant information on its website.
 Further details on the services are described in the Rulebook and Operating Procedures and on invoices.

-In addition, participants through industry working groups will be made aware of proposed changes to services typically well in advance of a formal "Important Notice"; it is anticipated that these would be driven by industry requests; system modifications to address commonly occurring issues; updates due to regulatory changes or requirements.
+In addition, participants will be made aware of proposed changes to services typically well in advance of a formal "Important Notice" through industry working groups; it is anticipated that these would be driven by industry requests; system modifications to address commonly occurring issues; updates due to regulatory changes or requirements.